Alienmario/customguns-hl2dm/README.md

 customguns_default | The preferred custom weapon that players should spawn with (weapon_hands by default) customguns_global_switcher | Enables fast switching from any weapon by holding reload button.
-If 0, players can switch only when holding a custom weapon. customguns_autogive | Globally enables/disables auto-giving of all custom weapons customguns_order_alphabetically | If enabled, orders weapons by name in the menu, rather than the order they were picked up customguns_static_wheel | Enables stationary item placement in the radial menu (1) versus dynamic placement and resizing (0) hl2dm_customguns_version | Plugin version
+If 0, players can switch only when holding a custom weapon. customguns_autogive | Globally enables/disables auto-giving of all custom weapons customguns_order_alphabetically | If enabled, orders weapons by name in the menu, rather than the order they were picked up.
+Only applies to dynamic wheel mode customguns_static_wheel | Enables stationary item placement in the radial menu (1) versus dynamic placement and resizing (0) hl2dm_customguns_version | Plugin version
 ```
 Commands:
 ```
-sm_customgun or sm_customguns | Spawns a custom gun by classname or gives it to a player if specified sm_seqtest <sequence id> | Viewmodel sequence test
+sm_customgun or sm_customguns | Spawns a custom gun by classname or gives it to a player if specified.
+Also lists available classnames. sm_gunmenu | Lets the players pick their weapon menu skin.
+Styles can be customized in configs/customguns_styles.txt sm_seqtest <sequence id> | Viewmodel sequence test
 ```